 While conflict is an inherent part of any relationship, it poses unique challenges for couples with ADHD.
 Addressing issues and resolving conflicts constructively is crucial for maintaining a healthy and balanced relationship.
 This involves openly discussing concerns, actively listening to each other’s perspectives, and working together to find mutually agreeable solutions.

 Couples with ADHD can benefit from learning and practicing conflict resolution techniques, such as staying calm, focusing on the issue at hand, and avoiding personal attacks.
-Couples can strengthen their emotional bond and create a more harmonious and supportive relationship dynamic by addressing issues and conflicts constructively and empathetically.
+Couples can strengthen their emotional bond and create a more harmonious and supportive relationship dynamic by addressing problems and conflicts constructively and empathetically.

 Identifying and Breaking the Cycle